[Long Read] Next Irish Election will test whether what a government does makes a difference

 One undesirable outcome (for a democracy) associated with this form of politics is that, as the Professor says, if the future is already inevitable, then it actively teaches [us] not to think about values at all.

-It also obliterates the idea that democracy is about how we go about making moral choices, because this is difficult for us if we don’t think, or even cannot think about the means and ends of any political choice.
+It also obliterates the idea that democracy is about how we go about making moral choices, since this is impossible if we don’t think, or even cannot think about the means and ends of any political choice.

 2011-20 Precarious journey through austerity